 Observe that by construction the center of mass r_com(g) does not depend on the number of spatial meshes.

-The analysis of the center of mass estimator for the reactor configurations obtained by keeping the number of neutrons N fixed and varying the box size L is illustrated in Fig. [HC5] (bottom), where we display x_com(g).
+The analysis of the center of mass estimator for the reactor configurations obtained by keeping the number of neutrons N fixed and varying the box size L is illustrated in Figure 28 (bottom), where we display x_com(g).
 Since the source for the power iteration is initially placed at the center of the box, there is no appreciable convergence phase for x_com(g).
 The evolution of x_com(g) clearly mirrors the spatial fluctuations of the neutron population: when L is small, and the population is uniformly distributed within the box, x_com(g) fluctuates around the symmetry center (here, x = y = z = 0), and the fluctuations are rather mild.
 As L increases, the effects of spatial correlations becomes stronger, and the evolution of x_com(g) becomes increasingly erratic.

 The qualitative behavior of x_com(g) is closely related to that of S1,0,0(g), apart from the normalizing factor that is imposed by construction in the Legendre polynomials.